althea-net/rita-firmware/README.md

 router ip and use the appropriate sysupgrade image.
 Automated flashing from a factory stock device can be done from `build-and-factory.yml` but only supports devices with emergency room based recovery modes.
 So the n600, n750, and dir860l.

+### Flashing Gotchas

+There's a known but in the Edgerouterx where the file system is not synced and corruption can occur.
+When you flash the EdgerouterX and boot it for the first time *do not* cut power without first logging in and running the commands `sync` and `halt` in that order.
+Failure to do this before unplugging the EdgerouterX will result in corrupt files, that will have to be corrected over serial.
+A process that requires special hardware and is somewhat involved.

+We hope to track down the relevent OpenWRT bug and have this fixed upstream soon.

 ## Building the firmware didn't work